Othello (character): 20th-century Othellos

 Actors have alternated the roles of Iago and Othello in productions to stir audience interest since the nineteenth century.
 Two of the most notable examples of this role swap were William Charles Macready and Samuel Phelps at Drury Lane (1837) and Richard Burton and John Neville at the Old Vic Theatre (1955).
 When Edwin Booth's tour of England in 1880 was not well attended, Henry Irving invited Booth to alternate the roles of Othello and Iago with him in London.
 The stunt renewed interest in Booth's tour.
 James O'Neill also alternated the roles of Othello and Iago with Booth.

 White actors have continued to take the role.
 These include British performers Paul Scofield at the Royal National Theatre in 1980, Anthony Hopkins in the BBC Shakespeare television production (1981), and Michael Gambon in a stage production at Scarborough directed by Alan Ayckbourn in 1990.
 In 1997, Patrick Stewart took the role with the Shakespeare Theatre Company (Washington, D.C.) in a race-bending performance, in a "photo negative" production of a white Othello with an otherwise all-black cast.
 Stewart had wanted to play the title role since the age of 14, so he and director Jude Kelly inverted the play so Othello became a comment on a white man entering a black society.
 Two Indian adaptations of Othello has been released.
 In 1997, Kaliyattam the Malayalam film adaptation starred Suresh Gopi playing the Othello part in the role of Kannan Perumalayan.
 In 2006, Omkara, the Bollywood version of Othello, Othello née Omkara 'Omi' Shukla was played by Ajay Devgan.
 In 2016, baritone and actor David Serero took the role in a Moroccan adaptation in New York.

+In a 2024 production by Ola Ince, Othello, an officer in the Metropolitan Police and his subconscious, are played by different actors.